wedesoft/www.wedesoft.de/_posts/2019-11-13-rigid-body-game-physics-2.md

     * for each constraint
         1. compute Jacobian *J* and correction vector *b*
         1. compute the impulse *P*
-        1. add *P* to accumulated impulse of the two objects
+        1. add *P* to accumulated impulses of the two objects
 * use impulses to perform numerical integration step

 The sequential impulse computation has to be performed four times when using the Runge-Kutta method.